 There are many symptoms of computer vision strain: eyestrain, headaches, blurred vision, dry eyes, watery eyes, tired or burning eyes, squinting, and eye pain.

+If you experience any of the above, here are a few things you can do now to improve your situation.
 Lighting is one of the biggest problems.
 Light should be distributed equally to avoid discomfort.
 The overhead lights and windows are often too bright.
 If possible dim the lights over your computer and rearrange your workstation to avoid facing bright light sources such as a window.
 Use blinds to adjust the light allowed into the room.

 If auxiliary lights are used they should be low wattage and not make the documents or desk brighter than the computer screen.
 Remember you are trying to equalize the lighting.
+Workstation set-up is also within your control.
+Avoid reflective materials such as white or shiny surfaces.
+Desktops should be matte.

 Lower the monitor and increase blink rate to reduce tear evaporation which contributes to dry eyes.